thosgood/thosgood.github.io/content/blog/2018-04-26-derived-dg-triangulated-and-infinity-categories.md

 First of all, there are two points that I want to make about choices of language that I think are really very confusing.

-1. When we talk about derived categories, we are using this word in the opposite sense to pretty much every other usage of the word in modern mathematics[^1]: a **derived category** is like a homotopy truncation (i.e. the $\pi_0$) of some thing with much higher homotopical data; a **derived scheme/stack/whatever** is something whose $\pi_0$ is the corresponding classical object.
+1. When we talk about derived categories, we are using this word in the opposite sense to pretty much every other usage of the word in modern mathematics^[Namely _derived algebraic geometry_, and its siblings, and its cousins, and... etc.]: a **derived category** is like a homotopy truncation (i.e. the $\pi_0$) of some thing with much higher homotopical data; a **derived scheme/stack/whatever** is something whose $\pi_0$ is the corresponding classical object.
     Derived 'algebraic/geometric objects' _have_ homotopy truncations; derived categories _are_ homotopy truncations.
 2. When we quotient the category of chain complexes by the equivalence relation given by chain homotopy, we usually call the resulting category $K(\mathcal{A})$ the **homotopy category of chain complexes**.
     This is maybe not the best nomenclature, in some sense, because the category that 'truly' deserves this name is the _actual_ homotopy category of chain complexes $\mathrm{Ho}\mathsf{Ch}(\mathcal{A})$, which is, by definition, the derived category $D(\mathcal{A})$.